clintaire/PyGCA/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you'd like to contribute to PyGC, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix, replacing `my-new-feature` with a descriptive name: `git checkout -b my-feature-name`